 The school provides a safe and clean environment for students, staff, and volunteers.
 The district governing board has adopted cleaning standards for all schools in the district.
-Basic cleaning operations are performed on a daily basis throughout the school year with emphasis on classrooms and restrooms.
+Basic cleaning operations are performed on a daily basis throughout the school year with an emphasis on classrooms and restrooms.
 A joint effort between students and staff helps keep the campus clean and litter-free.
-The principal works with the custodial staff to develop sanitation schedules that ensure a clean, safe, and functional learning environment.
+The principal works with two full-time custodians to develop sanitation schedules that ensure a clean, safe, and functional learning environment.